James Chadwick: Liverpool

 With the onset of the Great Depression in the United Kingdom, the government became more parsimonious with funding for science.
-At the same time, Lawrence's recent invention, the cyclotron, promised to revolutionise experimental nuclear physics, and Chadwick felt that the Cavendish laboratory would fall behind unless it also acquired one.
+At the same time, Lawrence's recent invention, the cyclotron, promised to revolutionise experimental nuclear physics, and Chadwick felt that the Cavendish Laboratory would fall behind unless it also acquired one.
 He therefore chafed under Rutherford, who clung to the belief that good nuclear physics could still be done without large, expensive equipment, and turned down the request for a cyclotron.

-Chadwick was himself a critic of Big Science in general, and Lawrence in particular, whose approach he considered careless and focused on technology at the expense of science.
-When Lawrence postulated the existence of a new and hitherto unknown particle that he claimed was a possible source of limitless energy at the Solvay Conference in 1933, Chadwick responded that the results were more likely attributable to contamination of the equipment.
+Chadwick was a critic of Big Science in general, and Lawrence in particular, whose approach he considered careless and focused on technology at the expense of science.
+When Lawrence proposed the existence of a new and hitherto unknown particle that he claimed was a possible source of limitless energy at the Solvay Conference in 1933, Chadwick responded that the results were more likely attributable to contamination of the equipment.
 While Lawrence rechecked his results at Berkeley only to find that Chadwick was correct, Rutherford and Oliphant conducted an investigation at the Cavendish that found that deuterium fuses to form helium-3, thereby causing the effect that Lawrence had observed.
-This was another major discovery, but the Oliphant-Rutherford particle accelerator was an expensive state-of-the-art piece of equipment.
+This was another major discovery, but the Oliphant–Rutherford particle accelerator was an expensive state-of-the-art piece of equipment.

-In March 1935, Chadwick received an offer of the Lyon Jones Chair of physics at the University of Liverpool, in his wife's home town, to succeed Lionel Wilberforce.
+In March 1935, Chadwick received an offer of the Lyon Jones Chair of Physics at the University of Liverpool, in his wife's home town, to succeed Lionel Wilberforce.
 The laboratory was so antiquated that it still ran on direct current electricity, but Chadwick seized the opportunity, assuming the chair on 1 October 1935.
 The university's prestige was soon bolstered by Chadwick's Nobel Prize, which was announced in November 1935.
 His medal was sold at auction in 2014 for $329,000.